hotwired/turbo-site/_source/reference/events.md

 * `turbo:frame-load` fires when `<turbo-frame>` element is navigated and finishes loading (fires after `turbo:frame-render`).
 The specific `<turbo-frame>` element is the event target.

 * `turbo:fetch-request-error` fires when a form or frame fetch request fails due to network errors.
 This event fires on the respective element (turbo-frame or form element) which triggers it and can be accessed with `event.target` property.
+This event can be canceled.